airslate-oss/setup-specmatic/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability within Promptly, please send an e-mail to airSlate OpenSource Team via dev-support@airslate.com.
+If you discover a security vulnerability within setup-specmatic, please send an e-mail to airSlate OpenSource Team via dev-support@airslate.com.
 All security vulnerabilities will be promptly addressed.